DigitalWER/BankAppCS_DocumentationExample/README.md

   #### Withdraw/Deposit operations

 Money operations are implemented in a way that uses a comboBox, a field for typing the appropriate amount of money and a button which confirms the operation.
-To perform an operation it is also necessary to select an account from the datagrid where all user accounts are displayed.
+To perform an operation, it is also necessary to select an account from the datagrid where all user accounts are displayed.
-    - With the option of depositing funds the money is added to the bank account.
+    - With the option of depositing funds, the money is added to the bank account.
     - When the option of withdrawing funds from the selected account, a verification is performed whether the user has sufficient funds on the chosen account.
-In case of insufficient funds on the account after an attempt to perform an operation an appropriate information message pops up
+In case of insufficient funds on the account after an attempt to perform an operation, an appropriate information message pops up
 Successful completion of the operation will result in the information about the success of the transaction as well as refreshing and updating the window with information about the account(s).
 #### Withdraw/Deposit code:
 ```groovy